 Your First Orthodontic Visit

 Our objective is to make sure your visits with us will be pleasant and informative.
-During your complimentary initial visit we encourage you ask any questions you may have about your teeth and about orthodontic treatment.
+During your initial visit we encourage you ask any questions you may have about your teeth and about orthodontic treatment.
 Dr. Cavanagh will perform a thorough evaluation and determine the need for orthodontic correction as well as the best time to begin your treatment.

 Diagnostic Records & Treatment Planning